Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Probability-and-Stats/probability_statistics.md

 The last condition in {ref}`def:random_variable` is a sufficient condition for $X$ to be _measurable_.
 Practically, we need to be able to assign probabilities to $X$ and this way is a natural way to work this out.
-We will not need this here, but we note that there are more general types of random variables than the real-values ones.
+We note that there are more general types of random variables than the real-values ones, but we will not need this here.

 ```